aspose-diagram/Aspose.Diagram-Documentation/french/pythonjava/developer-guide/working-with-pages/retrieve-get-copy-and-insert-a-page/_index.fr.md

 {{< gist "aspose-diagram-gists" "af605f5a3113e8afc05e4bae8990fb41" "Examples-PythonJava-Pages-RetrievePageInfo.py" >}}

 ## **Obtenez la page Visio d'un Diagram**
-Parfois, les développeurs doivent obtenir les détails de la page d'un dessin Visio.
-Aspose.Diagram pour Python via Java a des fonctionnalités qui les aident à le faire.
+Sometimes, developers need to get a Visio drawing's page details.
+Aspose.Diagram for Python via Java has features that helps them do this.

-Aspose.Diagram pour Python via Java propose la classe `Diagram` qui représente un dessin Visio.
-La propriété Pages exposée par la classe Diagram prend en charge une collection d'objets `Page`.
-La classe PageCollection expose la méthode `getPage` qui peut être appelée pour obtenir l'objet Page.
+Aspose.Diagram for Python via Java offers the `Diagram` class that represents a Visio drawing.
+The Pages property exposed by the Diagram class supports a collection of `Page` objects.
+The PageCollection class exposes `getPage` method that can be called to get Page object.

 ### **Obtenir un objet de page Visio par ID**
 Cet exemple fonctionne comme suit :